 PICTURE BY- DIVYANSH ARYA

-Assi Ghat where the Ganges River meets the river Assi and as it is on the southern extreme part of the main ghats so it is less crowded and less chaotic.
-Pilgrims bathe there before worshiping Lord Shiva, in the form of huge lingam under a nearby pipal tree.
-There are quiet descent cafes and food joints where you can enjoy delicious food items.
-And let me update your knowledge, it is the Assi ghaat where the famous Indian poet saint Tulsi Das had written the very famous Ramcharitmanas.
+Assi Ghat is that place where the river Ganga meets the river Assi and as it is on the southern extreme part of the main ghats so it is less crowded and less chaotic.
+Pilgrims take a dip there before worshipping Lord Shiva which is in the form of huge lingam under a nearby pipal tree.
+There are quite decent cafes and food joints where you can enjoy delicious food items.
+And let me update your knowledge, it is the Assi ghat where the famous Indian poet-saint Tulsi Das had written the very famous Ramcharitmanas.

-The next famous ghaat in Varanasi is the “Darbhanga ghaat” which is photogenically favorite.
-It is one of the most beautiful and visually appealing ghaats in Varanasi.
+The next famous ghaat in Varanasi is the “Darbhanga ghaat” which is photogenically favourite.
+Darbhanga ghat is one of the most beautiful and visually appealing ghats in Varanasi.
 There is a palace built in the 1900s by a Bihar family.
-Darbhanga ghaat gives a royal look to all the ghaats in Varanasi and is a paradise for photographers.
+Darbhanga ghaat gives a royal look to all the ghats in Varanasi and is a paradise for photographers.

 Stay updated to my blog and let me know if you have any queries and give your feedback in the comment section.